 One of the ways in which you can use InstantData is to recover an entire system to a new virtual machine.
-You can do this from your ESE Agent or from the Storage Platform Console.
+You can do this from the Storage Platform Console.
 Simply follow the instructions below based on your environment.
 You can also recover to VMware from the command-line.

 - Full System Recovery (FSR) does have certain limitations that need to be taken into account.

 - FSR to VMware requires a VDDK to be downloaded from our FSR resources blob storage.
 You will therefore need to either allow a network connection to this storage address or download the VDDK manually.
 Read more in Article 1306.

 - If you are recovering to vSphere, follow these steps instead..

 - See Article 1183 for supported VMware versions.

 How to recover to a VMware virtual machine using InstantData

 1. Right-click the name of the account that your want to recover and click InstantData > Open.